Xeift/Apex-Legends-Anti-Recoil/README.md

 After that, unzip the folder and you'll see `apex_recoil_adjust.py`.
 Right click and open/run it with idle or vs code.

+Below are keys you need to control script, check your apex settings to make sure not conflict with your default settings.

 `Caps lock` Active/Deactive the script

 `F1~F12` Adjust recoil offset.
 The higher the numer is, the more recoil will be offset.
 The best recoil for R99 is 7.
 You can try them by yourselves.